 But not to be tedious in enumerating the numerous changes for the better, allow me to allude to one other-though last, not least: the new Constitution has put at rest forever all the agitating questions relating to our peculiar institutions-African slavery as it exists among us-the proper status of the negro in our form of civilization.
 This was the immediate cause of the late rupture and present revolution.
 Jefferson, in his forecast, had anticipated this, as the “rock upon which the old Union would split.”
 He was right.
 What was conjecture with him, is now a realized fact.
 But whether he fully comprehended the great truth upon which that rock stood and stands, may be doubted.
 The prevailing ideas entertained by him and most of the leading statesmen at the time of the formation of the old Constitution were, that the enslavement of the African was in violation of the laws of nature; that it was wrong in principle, socially, morally and politically.
 It was an evil they knew not well how to deal with; but the general opinion of the men of that day was, that, somehow or other, in the order of Providence, the institution would be evanescent and pass away.
 This idea, though not incorporated in the Constitution, was the prevailing idea at the time.
 The Constitution, it is true, secured every essential guarantee to the institution while it should last, and hence no argument can be justly used against the constitutional guarantees thus secured, because of the common sentiment of the day.
 Those ideas, however, were fundamentally wrong.
 They rested upon the assumption of the equality of races.
 This was an error.
 It was a sandy foundation, and the idea of a Government built upon it-when the “storm came and the wind blew, it fell.”

 Sadly, a statue of Stephens sits in Statuary Hall in the United States Capitol in Washington, D.C.
 Whenever I’m in the Capitol, I see it, and I shake my head.
-Thanks to the Consolidated Appropriations Act of 2001, found in 2 U.S. Code § 2132(a)(1), H.R.
-4577, Georgia can replace the statue, although the General Assembly would have to pass a resolution and the governor would have to sign it.
+Thanks to a provision in the Consolidated Appropriations Act of 2001, found in 2 U.S. Code § 2132(a)(1), Georgia can replace the statue, although the General Assembly would have to pass a resolution and the governor would have to sign it.
 I also think the Georgia state flag should be changed, as it’s based on the first Confederate flag, a fact that most don’t appear to realize.

 Neo-Confederates would, undoubtedly, claim that the vast majority of Confederate households didn’t own slaves.
 The most frequent line I’ve seen over the years is that less than 2 percent of households owned slaves, which, those using this line seem to believe, made the unnecessary conflict about other issues, such as “state’s rights.”
 The percentage of slave-owning households was substantially higher, likely around 31 percent, according to relevant data.

 Now, the “state’s rights” argument, it falls flat on its face.
 If one were to read, say, the South Carolina succession declaration, he or she would notice that slavery is mentioned roughly 20 times, give or take.
-Separately, “state’s right” is mentioned, but not how neo-Confederates frame it.
+Separately, “state’s rights” is mentioned, but not how neo-Confederates frame it.
 Instead, the “state’s rights” argument was over the Fugitive Slave Act of 1850:

 The General Government, as the common agent, passed laws to carry into effect these stipulations of the States.
 For many years these laws were executed.
 But an increasing hostility on the part of the non-slaveholding States to the institution of slavery, has led to a disregard of their obligations, and the laws of the General Government have ceased to effect the objects of the Constitution.
 The States of Maine, New Hampshire, Vermont, Massachusetts, Connecticut, Rhode Island, New York, Pennsylvania, Illinois, Indiana, Michigan, Wisconsin and Iowa, have enacted laws which either nullify the Acts of Congress or render useless any attempt to execute them.
 In many of these States the fugitive is discharged from service or labor claimed, and in none of them has the State Government complied with the stipulation made in the Constitution.
 The State of New Jersey, at an early day, passed a law in conformity with her constitutional obligation; but the current of anti-slavery feeling has led her more recently to enact laws which render inoperative the remedies provided by her own law and by the laws of Congress.
 In the State of New York even the right of transit for a slave has been denied by her tribunals; and the States of Ohio and Iowa have refused to surrender to justice fugitives charged with murder, and with inciting servile insurrection in the State of Virginia.
 Thus the constituted compact has been deliberately broken and disregarded by the non-slaveholding States, and the consequence follows that South Carolina is released from her obligation.